rm511130/PKS-Workshop/README.md

 # PKS-Workshop v05-30-2019
-PKS (Pivotal Container Service) - K8s - Kubernetes Workshop on vSphere 6.5
+PKS (Pivotal Container Service) - K8s - Kubernetes Workshop on vSphere

+- We will be using PKS 1.4 on OpsManager 2.5 on vSphere 6.5
+- Software bits can be downloaded from http://network.pivotal.io

 ## (1) The History of Containers